arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ### General Specifications Overview

 <p style="text-align: justify;">
-The Nano Matter merges the well-known Arduino way of making complex technology more accessible, bringing Matter, one of the most popular IoT connectivity standards, closer to the hobbyist and professional world.
-The powerful MGM240S multi-protocol wireless module from Silicon Labs controls the board.

-The board's main features are highlighted in the table shown below:
+The Arduino Nano Matter merges the well-known Arduino way of making complex technology more accessible, bringing Matter, one of the most popular IoT connectivity standards, closer to the hobbyist and professional world.
+The powerful MGM240S multi-protocol wireless module from Silicon Labs is the main controller of the board.
+Some of its main features are highlighted in the table shown below.
 </p>

 <div style="text-align:center;">